 - Reading responses (RR) are always at the beginning of class, and they involve writing brief essay responses from the assigned reading and knowing material discussed in class.
 Be sure to review your notes and come to class on time.
 If I am still handing out the test when you enter, you may take it.
-If I have finished handing it out, you may not take the test and will receive no credit. - Midterm and in class essay: you will answer short questions on the assigned readings and compose a critical essay that analyzes aspects of justice/injustice and redemption.
-A critical essay is built around a main idea, claim, or interpretation you are making about a text/film.
-Paying close attention to the particulars in the work: words, lines, scenes, characters, conflicts, question their meaning.
+If I have finished handing it out, you may not take the test and will receive no credit. - Midterm and in class essay: you will answer short questions on the assigned readings and compose an essay that analyzes aspects of the texts.
 Your exam should be written in as legible a manner as possible in blue or black ink. - Workshops: We will workshop our writing individually or in pairs, small groups, or as a class.